Azure/trusted-internet-connection/README.md

 You must have the following before deployment:

 - Resource Group.
-- Register an Enterprise application.
+- Register an application.
-- Create Secret for Enterprise application.
+- Create Secret for a registered application.

 Though you can deploy all of the Azure resources, to actually send log data to a CISA CLAW to support the TIC 3.0 compliance you will need the following: